Table of contents

 The fact is that some hiring managers are looking for a specific type of candidate.
 They are looking for someone who has come from an “x” company with “y” experience.
 As freelancers often aren’t that cut-and-dry type of cookie-cutter person, it might create a unique scenario.

 During an interview process, you’ll have a lot to talk about!
+Make sure to discuss that your freelancing is not an employment gap.
 You can bring up how you’ve helped a company reach a certain milestone.
 You can discuss how you automated a system for queueing feedback.
 If you’re able to prove a sense of accomplishment, then you will impress any interviewer.